 When life comes at you fast and you spend most of your time reacting to us, is it a challenge to stop, and take the long view of life?
 To see life as a marathon, not as a sprint?
-To recognize the difference between the few short years we have on this planet and eternity.
-What is most important to you?
+To recognize the difference between the few short years we have in life?

 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough for itself.